 GSA issues every TTS employee a badge, laptop, and phone.
-Your MacBook should be ready before your first day, but your phone may not be.
-The Operations Team submits phone requests to IT on your behalf, and you’ll receive a confirmation email within a few weeks when your phone is ready for pickup.
+Your laptop should be ready before your first day, but your phone may not be.

 Lock your computer before leaving it.
 Press the Control + Shift + Power keys on newer MacBooks or Control + Shift + Eject on older MacBooks with optical drives.
 If you use Alfred, you can open Alfred and type lock.